 Division qualifiers are restricted to members of the division for the following events: Div II and Div III (USA Fencing National Championships) and Cadet and Junior (JOs).
 Veteran fencers can qualify for USA Fencing National Championships via Division II or Division III division qualifiers.
 Division qualifying tournaments cannot be mixed gender competitions.
-Fencers who have earned national points are the only athletes who will be skipped over.
-Athletes who have already qualified via a regional path will not be skipped over at any division qualifier.
+Fencers who have earned national points are the only athletes who will be skipped over in the results to determine qualifying athletes.
+Athletes who have already qualified via a regional path will not be skipped over.

 Fencers must be U.S. citizens or Permanent Residents.
-Any fencer who is a U.S. citizen who has also represented another country in the last three years, in any FIE and/or Union International de Pentathlon Monderne (UIPM) event, and who has not yet been granted permission to represent the USA by USA Fencing and the FIE, is not eligible for any USA Fencing National Championship competition, individual or team, including division qualifying competitions.
+Athletes that have represented another country in the last three years at FIE-level competitions (Veteran/Senior/Junior and those athletes that represented another country in the Cadet World Championships) are not eligible to compete in a National Championship, unless the athlete has been officially approved by the FIE to represent the USA.
 A foreign fencer who is in the United States on a visa is NOT eligible to fence in any National Championships, individual or team, or associated division qualifying competitions.
 Divisions allowing ineligible athletes to compete in qualifying competitions may be fined by USA Fencing - a \$500 fine, which may be invoiced or withheld from the division's membership rebate.